 Google Advanced Search Queries

 You just can’t beat a good, well-executed advanced Google search when you’re looking for guest post opportunities, but Google search does have a language all its own.
 If you’re less familiar, aHrefs has a pretty good list of queries you can use in Google along with explanations and a few examples.
-If you’re a search nerd and an outreach specialist, using combinations of these queries virtually guarantees you’ll never find the end of the internet when you’re looking for guest post opportunities.
+If you’re a search nerd and an off-page SEO specialist, using combinations of these queries virtually guarantees you’ll never find the end of the internet when you’re looking for guest post opportunities.

 For example, sometimes I’ll cast my net wide with something like “inurl:travel “write for us”” or just “inurl:blog travel.”
 As another example, if I were looking for niche Canadian travel sites that talk about European cruises I can search for “intitle:European Cruises inurl:.ca inurl:travel.”
 But really, you shouldn’t get THIS specific.
 In this example, I only got one really targeted result which isn’t super helpful, but you get the point: you can get really granular.